 For Those Considering Buying Epic

 Welcome!
 I can honestly say Epic is my favorite game, so much so that I have written a lot on it since it came out at the end of 2015.
 Due to all the time I’ve invested into the game, I’m obviously a bit biased, but if you are considering jumping in, here is my review I wrote on January 19th, 2016.
+For an explanation of how to play, check out part 1 of my multi-part Epic Progression series (in progress).

 If still undecided I wrote an article going over some of the critical aspects of Epic.